DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 - Terrafile environment files: each one should point at either main, testing or stable according to the [terraform modules release process](https://github.com/DFE-Digital/terraform-modules/blob/main/README.md#references)

 ## Maintenance window
 Azure applies patches and minor updates to postgres and redis.
-Since this may cause a minor disruption, use the `azure_maintenance_window` and `azure_patch_schedule` variables to set them to a convenient time.
+Since this may cause a minor disruption, use the `azure_maintenance_window` and `azure_patch_schedule` variables to set them to a convenient time, when the service receives less traffic.

 Note the postgres patches will always be applied first to environments where the maintenance window is not set.